Rings of Uranus: μ (mu) and ν (nu) rings

 In 2003–2005, the Hubble Space Telescope detected a pair of previously unknown rings, now called the outer ring system, which brought the number of known Uranian rings to 13.
 These rings were subsequently named the μ (mu) and ν (nu) rings.
 The μ ring is the outermost of the pair, and is twice the distance from the planet as the bright η ring.
 The outer rings differ from the inner narrow rings in a number of respects.
 They are broad, 17,000 and 3,800 km wide, respectively, and very faint.
 Their peak normal optical depths are 8.5 × 10^{−6} and 5.4 × 10^{−6}, respectively.
 The resulting equivalent optical depths are 0.14 km and 0.012 km.
 The rings have triangular radial brightness profiles.

 The peak brightness of the μ (mu) ring lies almost exactly on the orbit of the small Uranian moon Mab, which is probably the source of the ring's particles.
 The ν (nu) ring is positioned between Portia and Rosalind and does not contain any moons inside it.
 A reanalysis of the Voyager 2 images of forward-scattered light clearly reveals the μ and ν rings.
 In this geometry the rings are much brighter, which indicates that they contain much micrometer-sized dust.
 The outer rings of Uranus may be similar to the G and E rings of Saturn as E ring is extremely broad and receives dust from Enceladus.

 The μ ring may consist entirely of dust, without any large particles at all.
 This hypothesis is supported by observations performed by the Keck telescope, which failed to detect the μ ring in the near infrared at 2.2 μm, but detected the ν ring.
-This failure means that the μ ring is blue in color, which in turn indicates that very small (submicrometer) dust predominates within it.
+This failure means that the μ ring is blue in colour, which in turn indicates that very small (submicrometer) dust predominates within it.
 The dust may be made of water ice.
-In contrast, the ν ring is slightly red in color.
+In contrast, the ν ring is slightly red in colour.